 Incorporate a Bit of Patchwork, if You Like!

-Bandana bibs are popular for toddlers and for good reason.
+Bandana bibs are popular for babies and toddlers and for good reason.
 They’re so cute!
 However, we wonder how practical and comfortable they are with all that fabric bunched up around the neck.

 This pattern is an especially nice one because it eliminates excess fabric while being just as cute.
 Plus, it’s a cinch to make.
 You can have two or three bibs done in an afternoon.

-The bib, from Apple Green Cottage, is sized for a two-year old.
-However, you can adjust the velcro or snap to change the size of the neck opening for longer wear.
+The bib, from Apple Green Cottage, is available in two sizes: up to 1 year (baby) and 2 years (toddler).
+You can also adjust the velcro or snap to change the size of the neck opening as needed.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!